NOAA-EMC/global-workflow/README.md

 ## Managing Default / Adding new configuration variables

 workflow/default is the central place of managing default values of configuration variables.
 In principle, every single variable that could be configured by CROW need to have a default value included in workflow/default.
 A series of YAML files are used to storage these values.
+During the configuration step, CROW will load values from workflow/default first, and then customized by the overriding values in the YAML file selected by the user within workflow/cases/.

 defaults/case.yaml is the top-level structure of the configuration system, consisted of a series of XX_settings blocks.
 Each of the blocks describes the source of information that it got from, and form a "!MergeMapping" object in YAML.
 Typically, these information started from "defaults" and then overriden by the case file.